sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_support_Yang_default_values_and_profiles.md

   - for warm-reboot/fast-reboot, save and persist profile DB.

 ## 7.2 Phase 2

+- Update sonic cli.

+  - Add 'show all config' command, which will show following config:
+    - User config from config DB.
+    - Yang model default value.
+    - Profile.
+  - Add 'show user config' command, which will only show user config.
+  - For backward compatibility, 'show config' will mapping to 'show all config'.
+  - This will improve user expirence for debug config related issue.

 - Find out all projects need update by code scan: